camunda/camunda-bpm-examples/quarkus-extension/simple-rest-example/README.md

 * Configures and bootstraps a process engine.
 * Exposes two REST endpoints which:
   * Deploy the [process.bpmn](src/main/resources/process.bpmn).
-  * Start a process instance that calls the [MyServiceDelegate](src/main/java/org/acme/MyServiceDelegate.java) bean.
+  * Start a process instance that calls the [MyServiceDelegate](src/main/java/org/camunda/bpm/quarkus/example/MyServiceDelegate.java) bean.

 You can:
-1. Go to [http://localhost:8080/deploy-process]() to deploy the provided [BPMN process](src/main/resources/process.bpmn).
+1. Go to http://localhost:8080/deploy-process to deploy the provided [BPMN process](src/main/resources/process.bpmn).
-2. Go to [http://localhost:8080/start-process]() to start a process instance of the deployed BPMN process.
+2. Go to http://localhost:8080/start-process to start a process instance of the deployed BPMN process.
 3. Observe the console and watch out for the following log output:
    ```
-   2021-08-05 15:41:52,004 INFO  [org.acm.MyServiceDelegate] (executor-thread-0) Hurray!
+   2021-08-05 16:58:39,286 INFO  [org.cam.bpm.qua.exa.MyServiceDelegate] (executor-thread-0) Hurray!
 MyService has been called!
    ```

 If you want to learn more about Quarkus, please visit: https://quarkus.io/.